tiamo/phpas2/README.md

 php -S 127.0.0.1:8000 ./public/index.php

 # send a test message
-./bin/console send-message --from mycompanyAS2 --to phpas2
-OR
 php bin/console send-message --from mycompanyAS2 --to phpas2

 # send a file
-./bin/console send-message --from mycompanyAS2 --to phpas2 --file /path/to/the/file
-OR
 php bin/console send-message --from mycompanyAS2 --to phpas2 --file /path/to/the/file
 ```